 (b) An offense under Subsection (a) is a state jail felony, except that the offense is:

-(1) a felony of the third degree if the actor has previously been convicted of an offense under Subsection (a) or under Section 43.02(b), as that law existed before September 1, 2021; or
+(1) a felony of the third degree if the actor has previously been convicted of an offense under Subsection (a) or under § 43.02(b), as that law existed before September 1, 2021; or

-(2) a felony of the second degree if the person with whom the actor agrees to engage in sexual conduct is:
+(2) a felony of the second degree if the person to whom the actor offers or agrees to pay the fee for the purpose of engaging in sexual conduct is:

 (A) younger than 18 years of age, regardless of whether the actor knows the age of the person at the time of the offense;